Same tools, same blind spots

 }#4 Empty catch blocks

 AI tools write try/catch when they remember to, but the catch block is often completely empty or just has a console.log that nobody reads in production.
 The result: errors vanish.
 Your app looks like it's working, but things are silently failing.
 Database writes that never happened, API calls that returned errors nobody saw, auth checks that threw exceptions and got swallowed.
-We see this pattern constantly in our own AI-generated code too.
 The "// handle error" comment is practically a signature of AI output at this point.

 export async function processPayment(orderId: string) {